SheetJS/sheetjs/demos/angular2/README.md

-`@ionic-native/file` reads and writes files on devices. `readAsBinaryString` returns strings that can be parsed with the `binary` type, and `array` type can easily be converted to blobs that can be exported with `writeFile`:
+`@ionic-native/file` reads and writes files on devices. `readAsBinaryString` returns strings that can be parsed with the `binary` type, and `array` type can be converted to blobs that can be exported with `writeFile`:

 ```typescript
 /* read a workbook */